simbo1905/root-objects/README.md

 `ContractRepository` that is not visible outside of the `contract` package.
 Why?
 The service class may grow to have larger persistence relating concerns, such as custom logic to honour or override pessimistic locks, or to work with an auditing trail.
-By makign sure that the repository is not public we prevent people coding around it.
+By making sure that the repository is not public we prevent people coding around it.
+Also the object to relational mismatch makes it hard to to get JPA do to exactly what you want to with only annotations in the code.
+The service class gives you an location to put workaround code that spans aggregated entities and their repositories.

+Should such a class be called a service class if it just does JPA logic?
+Perhaps not.
+It could be renamed to be a "RootStore" to indicate that it is about persistence of a root entity.
+Then the name "Service" can be reserved for the business logic code higher up in the application.

 ### Pro-Tips For Industrial Strength Financial Code